There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) design stage; (2) a month on site; and (3) facilities management handover.
+Indicative assessments in this unit are as follows: (1) report and digital model; (2) report; and (3) report and digital model.
 Further information is available in the unit outline.

 - Unit Coordinator(s)